ringvold/teamsort-cli/README.md

 To run the command from manuall install: `./cli/build/teamsort`.
 Run without any parameters for usage information.

 The CLI has two different options for use.
-One for terminal output and one which additionally post the result to a trello board.
+One for terminal output and one which additionally posts the result to a trello board.
 A file with a list of players with ranks is required in both of them.

 ## Input file

-The input file need to have a player per line where player name and rank seperated by tab (`\t`) is the minimum requirement.
+The input file needs lists one player per line where player name and rank seperated by tab (`\t`) is the minimum requirement.
 You can also provide an alias for the rank (for output readability) and specify which team you want a given player (or set of players) to end up in.

 Full format is: player name, rank alias, team, rank (`player_a	rank_name_1	1	1`).